theecanmole/NZ-emission-units-industrial-allocation/Readme.md

  3rd Qu.:2017   3rd Qu.:   6916   3rd Qu.:   83210
  Max.   :2020   Max.   :2118983   Max.   :53589080
 ```
-How many emission units were given to  New Zealand Aluminium Smelters Limited?
-Filter the data for their allocation.
-Create a dataframe.
+how many emission units were given to  New Zealand Aluminium Smelters Limited? filter the data for their allocations, create a dataframe.
 ```{r}
 nzal <- filter(Allocations, Applicant =="New Zealand Aluminium Smelters Limited")
 ```